Derek Schofield: Privy Council

 The Privy Council cancelled the original hearing of this matter which was scheduled for 27–29 January 2009.

 In June 2009 of the Privy Council considered the matter.
 The Governor was represented by Tim Otty QC, the Government of Gibraltar by James Eady QC, the Gibraltar lawyers who complained appeared as litigants in person, by Robert Vasquez of Triay & Triay, lawyers in Gibraltar.
-Chief Justice Schofield was represented by the Hon Michael Beloff QC from Blackstone Chambers and Paul Stanley from Essex Court Chambers and briefed by Mr Charles Gomez from Gibraltar.
+Chief Justice Schofield was represented by the Hon Michael Beloff QC from Blackstone Chambers and Paul Stanley from Essex Court Chambers and briefed by Charles Gomez from Gibraltar.

 On 12 November 2009 the Privy Council judgement was released in which by a 4:3 majority they supported the removal of the Chief Justice from office.

 Removal from office

 On 17 November 2009 the following notice was issued:

 "Acting on the advice received from the Judicial Service Commission, HE The Governor, Sir Adrian Johns, has today carried out the removal by means of dismissal of Mr Justice Schofield from the office of Chief Justice."